khaleel-git/DevOPS/Networking/README.md

             Layer 5 to 7, first three layers are accomplished under the application layer
 ----------------------------------------------
 Layer 7: Application      # identify 0's and 1's by a file extension e.g, .exe (0's and 1's), .jpeg (0's and 1's to display a picture/color)
-Layer 6: Presentation     # PDU (protocol data unit) Layer 5: Session          # Data 10010101000011 (really trivial, dont its email, voice, phone, internet, tv)
+Layer 6: Presentation     # PDU Format (protocol data unit) Layer 5: Session          # Data Streams, Data 10010101000011 (really trivial, dont its email, voice, phone, internet, tv)
 ----------------------------------------------

 Layer 4: Transport        # identification in networking, application or service, what application is making request, what service recives it, port addressing